 Share tips and resources with parents

-- Tell your community about the online safety key messages – Be safe, Be kind, Ask for help and Make good choices – and give them the link to esafety.gov.au so they can download the song to help young children remember the advice.
+- Tell your community about the online safety key messages – Be safe, Be kind, Ask for help and Make good choices – and give them the link to esafety.gov.au so they can download the book and song to help young children remember the advice.